hablullah/go-prayer/README.md

 ```
 2009-06-12
 Fajr    = 04:38
-Sunrise = 05:58
+Sunrise = 05:57
-Zuhr    = 11:55
+Zuhr    = 11:54
-Asr     = 15:16
+Asr     = 15:15
 Maghrib = 17:48
-Isha    = 19:02
+Isha    = 19:01
 ```

 ## Accuracy

 This package have been compared with various programs and the difference has been found to be within three minutes or so.
-You should bear that in mind and use the `Corrections` field when needed.
+You should bear that in mind and use the `TimeCorrection` field when needed.

 ## Resources